-La Roche-Posay is not cruelty-free because their products and/or ingredients are tested on animals and sold in mainland China where animal testing is required by law for all imported cosmetics.
+La Roche-Posay is NOT Cruelty-free.
+La Roche-Posay pays and allows their products to be tested on animals when required by law.
+La Roche-Posay also sells its products in stores in mainland China where animal testing is mandatory for all imported cosmetics.

 La Roche-Posay’s Animal Testing Statement

-And that is the case for all imported cosmetics in mainland China.
-After some research, I discovered that La Roche-Posay is distributing and selling it
+After some research, I discovered that La Roche-Posay is in fact, distributing and selling it

 Looking to switch to cruelty-free products?
 Here are some cruelty-free alternatives to La Roche-Posay: